 How Are Industrial Strip Heaters Used?

 Heaters of this variety are used in a wide range of industries for diverse applications, primarily for indoor surfaces.
-Depending upon the desired use, mounting can be either bolted or clamped onto primarily indoor surfaces.
+Depending upon your particular application, mounting can be either bolted or clamped on.

 When attached to a solid surface, they can disperse heat over large areas such as walls for use as a radiant heater.
 Some industries that make use of these heaters include: